What is the difference between a PVG Scheme application and a DBS Check?

 Where will the applicant be working?

-To be eligible for the PVG Scheme the applicant must be working in Scotland and undertaking Regulated Activity with children and/or adults.
-To be eligible for a DBS Check the role must fall within the DBS definition of Regulated Activity and the employment decision must be made in England or Wales.
+To be eligible for the PVG Scheme the applicant must be working in Scotland and undertaking Regulated Work with children and/or adults.
+To be eligible for a DBS Check the role must fall within the DBS definition of Regulated Activity and the employment/recruitment decision must be made in England or Wales.
+The requirements are different between the schemes and please read the corresponding pages for more information.

 Under the PVG Scheme any employer that has ‘registered an interest’ in an applicant will be informed if they become ‘considered for barring’.
 They will not be informed if something is added to the applicant’s criminal record.